Sapd/SteamChecksReborn/README.md

 ## Permissions

-* `steamchecksreborn.use`  -- Allows to issue test commands
+* `steamchecks.use`  -- Allows to issue test commands
-* `steamchecksreborn.skip` -- Users with this permission, won't be checked on connect
+* `steamchecks.skip` -- Users with this permission, won't be checked on connect

 ## Server/Console Commands